Skip to main content

 Add one or more webhook rows.
 For each row:

-• Select the event type that should trigger the call.
+• Select the event trigger that should fire the call.

 • If using On Field Update, also select the field to watch.